[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 What is Ansible Tower?

-Ansible Tower is a fully-fledged configuration management orchestration tool for Ansible designed to solve some of the challenges associated with managing your Ansible configurations.
-It provides a centralized dashboard, role-based access control, job scheduling, and logging to streamline automation workflows.
+Ansible Tower is a fully-featured configuration management and orchestration tool for Ansible, designed to address some of the challenges of managing your Ansible configurations.
+It provides a centralized dashboard, role-based access control, job scheduling, and logging to organize and run your automation workflows.

 It provides a UI to understand what is happening with your Ansible playbooks, the ability to schedule jobs, and logging.
 You can also easily use its API to build different integrations.